-King (3731) is a beautiful seven year old male GSD.
-He is about 85 lbs and all action.
-King needs a place he can run off all of his extra energy.
-He is very active and is always looking for something new but he is crate-trained.
-King is up-to-date on his shots and will be neutered soon.
-He loves to be with people and to chase his ball.
-I do not think he is ready to be around kids just yet, He still likes to jump and play rough.
-He has calmed down a lot since he has been with us but still has a ways to go.
-If you are also active and athletic and looking for someone that can keep up with you, King could be the one.
+King#3731 is a beautiful seven year old male GSD.
+He weighs 94 lbs and is all action.
+King is obedient but very noisy.
+He can seem very intimidating but really is a big teddy bear.
+He is very active and is always looking for something new but he is crate-trained and housebroken.
+King is up-to-date on his shots and has been neutered.
+He loves to be with people.
+I do not think he is ready to be around kids just yet, He likes to jump and play rough.
+He will need someone with a firm hand that will not let him take over.
+If you are looking for someone to be a constant companion King could be the one for you.

 Max is a young male shepherd.
 He is a nice dog, friendly but not overly interested in other dogs.
 He has been fine with 8 -10 different dogs in his foster home but he absolutely is not good with small dogs and the same goes for cats.
 He has no leash manners and he is strong.
 Max is high-strung to the point that he will chase his tail when he gets excited until he is diverted off to another activity.
 Max has a lot of potential but it is just that, potential.
 He is not a dog for a first time dog owner or a first time shepherd owner.
 You can contact the foster home at [email protected] if you have any questions about Max.